wellspringcp/wellspring/07-military/07-1-military.md

 Any damages caused by an individual acting under `Paramart` law incur liability on the military branch and not that individual.
 However, pursuant to a common law judgment in favour of the plaintiff in a proceeding against the military branch, the military is free to punish the individual after conducting a `Paramart` law trial. `Paramart` law trials shall proceed according to the common law process, but with the `Paramart` law statutes and not the statutes of the non-military legislation.

+`ParaMart` law is free to define causes of action for things that do not violate private property (i.e, no corpus delicit) - such as disrespecting a senior officer, etc. All interrogation techniques and other controversial military issues shall be clearly legislated under `paramart` law. `ParaMart` law shall be fully published.

 The police force operates under the common law and not under the `Paramart` law.

 > [Apologia]: For example, if a soldier is ordered to secure a perimeter and in doing so he must vacate a business, and subdue and forcibly remove a pregnant woman who is being an obstacle, the suit will proceed against the military branch.
 The military branch will pay all compensation.

 > [Apologia]: Internally the military branch is free to acquit the soldier if martial law allowed him to act in that manner.
 Or the military is free to charge him and conduct a martial law trial.

-`ParaMart` law may prescribe punishments such as flogging, death and other punishments which are anathema to the common law. `ParaMart` law is free to define offenses for things that do not violate private property - such as disrespecting a senior officer, etc. `ParaMart` law is the law that the military is governed by.

-All interrogation techniques and other controversial military issues shall be clearly legislated under martial law. `ParaMart` law shall be fully published.

 ## Peaceful expansion